truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< tab "Manual Upgrade Migration" >}}

 Start by dwnloading the SCALE manual update file.
-Confirm that the TrueNAS system is on the latest public 12.0-U8, or better, release.
+Confirm that the TrueNAS system is on the latest public, 12.0-U8 or better, release.

 Click CHECK FOR UPDATES in the System Information System card on the Dashboard or go to System > Update.

 Click INSTALL MANUAL UPDATE FILE.
 ![SCALEManualSidegrade](/images//SCALE/SidegeadeInstallManualUpdate.png "Install the Manual Upgrade")

-It is advised that SAVE CONFIGURATION is checked but it isn't required.
+It is advised to SAVE CONFIGURATION but it isn't required.
 ![SCALEConfigSidegrade](/images/SCALE/SidegradeSaveConfig.png "Save the Config file")

-Select a Temporary Storage Location (Memory Device or a Pool) Click Choose File abd select the TrueNAS-SCALE.update file you downloaded.
+Select a Temporary Storage Location (Memory Device or a Pool).
+Click Choose File and select the TrueNAS-SCALE.update file you downloaded.
 ![SCALEFileSidegrade](/images/SCALE/SidegeadeInstallManualUpdate.png "Settings for the Manual Upgrade") Then APPLY UPDATE.